 - Not Now ignores the request for this time only. - Do not ask again ignores the request permanently.
 If you select this checkbox, then click Not Now. - Or enter the new password and click Ok.

-Password change 'admin' recommended for User
+Password change recommended for User 'admin'

-Password required

-Confirm password required
+Password Confirm password required

-🗌 Do not ask again.
+Do not ask again.
 Not Now Ok

 Users without permissions listed must change password.